Part II

 To feel this in your own system, bring one hand to the boundary of your skin—cheek, forearm, or sternum.
 Sense where “you” seem to end: temperature shift, cloth, air.
 Then soften your attention into the aliveness within that boundary: breath moving, pulse, subtle tingling.
 One finite outline, infinite sensations unfolding inside.

 The Dragon, a master of paradox, embodies this truth.
-It soars by mastering gravity and finding lift inside constraint.
+It does not soar by rejecting gravity but by mastering flight within it.

 In this pillar, we find this mastery: the boundless moves through the bounded.